ctm/Bataan-Memorial-Death-March/README.md

 `Comfort`: I'll keep my HR between below 150bpm (typically 130bpm) during the training or event.
 I'm out there to have fun.

-`Interval`: Interval training with my forty pound pack, wrapped with enough low heart rate running on either end to be a total of 15.5 miles with an average heart rate of 130bpm.
-The intervals themselves are 12 all-outs of 75 seconds each, with 30 seconds of light running as rest in between.
+`Interval`: Interval training with my forty pound pack.
+The intervals themselves
+are 12 all-outs of 75 seconds each, with 30 seconds of light running as rest in between.